likithreddy77/Nounce-Mining/README.md

 This project simulates the core idea behind blockchain mining — finding a valid hash by incrementing a **nonce** until a certain difficulty condition is met (e.g., the hash starts with `"0000"`).

-> This helps you understand how computational effort ensures block integrity and why tampering is hard in real blockchains.

 ---